Lord Mayor's Creative Fellowships Guidelines

 Grants of up to $10,000 per application are available under the program to support individual Brisbane-based artists, arts workers, cultural workers or creative producers to undertake professional development opportunities.

-Applications for this program will open on 18 November 2024 and close on 15 January 2025 at 3pm.
-Applicants will be notified of the outcome of their application by late-April 2025.
+Applications for this program are open now and close on 15 January 2025 at 3pm.
+Applicants will be notified of the outcome of their application.
 Project activities must commence after 30 April 2025.

 Eligibility and grant requirements